Using dust to constrain dark matter models: Results

 \subsection{Gini results}

 In Section \ref{sec:gini_intro}, we introduced the Gini score, which we now apply to our projected dust surface maps to further discriminate between their distributions and how this changes with time.
 The Gini score allows us to condense the information in maps like those in Figures \ref{fig:cdm_dust_hist} and \ref{fig:wdm_dust_hist}, into a single number.
-This is calculated for all halo rotations (see Section \ref{sec:gini_intro}) between $z=1.22$ and $z=0$, and is plotted in the top panel of Figure \ref{fig:gini_history}.
+This is calculated for all halo rotations (see Section \ref{sec:gini_intro}) between $z=1.22$ and $z=0$, and is plotted in the top panel of Fig. \ref{fig:gini_history}.
 The shaded regions in the plot show 1$\sigma$ bootstrap errors for the medians at each redshift.
-The relative difference in Gini score with respect to the 10\% cold dark matter simulation is shown in the bottom panel of Figure \ref{fig:gini_history}, with the same errors as above.
+The relative difference in Gini score with respect to the 10 per cent CDM simulation is shown in the bottom panel of Fig. \ref{fig:gini_history}, with the same errors as above.

 At higher redshift, cold and warm dark matter simulations share similar Gini scores and evolutions, but this begins to diverge around $z=0.5$.
-Both warm dark matter simulations have lower concentrations of dust and hence a lower score than both cold dark matter simulations, and the gap between them grows with time.
+Both WDM simulations have lower concentrations of dust and hence a lower score than both CDM simulations, and the gap between them grows with time.
 Supernova feedback efficiency doesn’t appear to significantly impact the Gini score for a given dark matter type.
-The stochastic nature of the overall score is primarily governed by the merger history; for a universe such as warm dark matter with fewer low mass haloes and fewer merger events, we expect reduced Gini scores compared to a purely cold dark matter universe.
+The stochastic nature of the overall score is primarily governed by the merger history; for a universe such as WDM with fewer low mass haloes and fewer merger events, we expect reduced Gini scores compared to a purely CDM universe.
 This is a promising result as a proof of concept.
 Future work will focus on a wider range of Milky Way-like haloes and galaxy histories to explore the significance of the variance of such statistics.